 Going south to Busan

-Statues in Busan Even the locals are bored in Busan.
+Even the statues are bored in Busan.

 We walked to the train station and got on a small train to Kokura, where we changed to Shinkansen.
 This is the world’s fastest train for regular traffic, with speeds up to 300 km/h.
-The trains are clean and comfortable, and the conductor respectfully bowed before entering the train carriage.
+The trains are clean and comfortable, and the conductor respectfully bowed before entering and leaving the train carriage.

-Shinkansen at Kokura train station Boarding the Shinkansen at Kokura train station.
+Boarding the Shinkansen at Kokura train station.

 Big in Japan

-Big in Japan by Alphaville was the song in my head this morning as I walked alone through the streets of Hiroshima and attracted a lot of attention due to my height.
-I truly felt like Godzilla and began to wonder if my head was visible over the rooftops, but unlike the Chinese, the attention was handled in a very discrete and polite way by the Japanese.
+“Big in Japan” by Alphaville was the song in my head this morning as I walked alone through the streets of Hiroshima and attracted a lot of attention due to my height.
+I felt like a sleepy Godzilla and began to wonder if my head was visible over the rooftops, but unlike the Chinese, the attention was handled in a very discrete and polite way by the Japanese.

-A-bomb Dome in Hiroshima A-bomb Dome in Hiroshima, as seen from Aioi bridge.
+Genbaku Dome in Hiroshima, as seen from Aioi bridge.

-Torii at Miyajima island Torii at Miyajima island.
+Torii at Miyajima island.

 Eastbound to Kyoto